In US, booming real estate market highlights rich-poor divide

 But all is not rosy for all Americans seeking to buy.

-"There's a kind of a pyramid, or a ladder, of buyers," says Ms Scanlon, who works in the US capital, Maryland and Virginia.
+"There is a kind of a pyramid, or a ladder, of buyers," says Ms Scanlon, who works in Washington, Maryland and Virginia.

 Those living in studios are looking for one-bedroom apartments, people in the one-bedroom places are looking to move to a townhouse in the suburbs, and so it proceeds.

-In October, sales of existing homes hit their highest level since early 2006, according to the National Association of Realtors (NAR).
+In October, sales of existing homes hit their highest level since early 2006, said the National Association of Realtors (NAR).

-But a dip in the number of available homes for sale has sent prices skyrocketing.

 The country's four main regions saw double-digit increases - 13.7 per cent in the West, 13 per cent in the North-east, 11.4 per cent in the South and 11.1 per cent in the central US.